 Auction sales generally progress quicker than Private Treaty sales as much of the legal preparation is done up front.
-This is done in the form of an Auction Pack which contains imformation like Local Authority searches, Title Deeds and other key information upfront.
-Auction terms also stipulate completion timescales of 28 days (for Traditional Auction) or 56 days (for Modern Method of Auction) from reciept of draft contracts, so buyers and sellers are committed to complete to this timescale upfront.
-In the case of unforseen circumstances arising, all parties will be kept to up date so expectations are managed, and any new timescales will be agreed.
+This is done in the form of an Auction Pack which contains information like Local Authority searches, Title Deeds and other key information upfront.
+Auction terms also stipulate completion timescales of 28 days (for Traditional Auction) or 56 days (for Modern Method of Auction) from receipt of draft contracts, so buyers and sellers are committed to complete to this timescale upfront.
+In the case of unforeseen circumstances arising, all parties will be kept to up date so expectations are managed, and any new timescales will be agreed.

 How long does it take to get an Auction Pack, so my property can go to sale at auction?

-This can vary, depending on the type of property eg. If it is Freehold or Leasehold and other factors such as how quickly local authority searches are returned, but we endeavor to get this completed for you as quickly as possible.
+This can vary, depending on the type of property eg. If it is Freehold or Leasehold and other factors such as how quickly local authority searches are returned, but we endeavour to get this completed for you as quickly as possible.

 What is the difference between Medway Law’s Auction Packs team and their Conveyancing team?

 The Medway Law Auction Packs team are responsible for compiling the necessary information needed for the Auction Pack to provide prospective buyers with important material information about the property.
 The Medway Law Conveyancing team have expertise in the conveyancing process which is the legal process of transferring ownership of the property which takes place once the sale is agreed.

 Who deals with payment of the Auction Pack?

 Payment of the Auction Pack is made upon completion of your property sale and should be paid by your Solicitor to iamsold.

 Who do I send ID to when I begin the process?

 Medway Law will request Identification from you once the property is sold to fulfil all legal and compliance obligations.